Newtown Flicks Short Film Festival

-Newtown Flicks Short Film Festival is held annually in and around the Sydney suburb of Newtown, Australia.
-It was established as a non-profit organization in 2006.
+Newtown Flicks Short Film Festival was an Australian competitive film festival featuring short films.
+It was held annually in and around the Sydney suburb of Newtown, Australia, from 2006 until 2012.
+After that, the organisation turned to film production.

+History

-The festival was created by Martin Kelly, Bill Jordan and Spiros Hristias while the three worked as equipment operators in the bio box of New Theatre, a live performance venue in Newtown.
-Meeting in local cafes, the creators developed the festival's name and logo, its aim (to support emerging filmmakers and showcase their works) and awards categories.
+The Newtown Flicks was established as a non-profit organisation in 2005, "to meet the demands of the underground Sydney short film industry".
+The festival was created by Martin Kelly, Bill Jordan, and Spiros Hristias while the three worked as equipment operators in the bio box of New Theatre, a live performance venue in Newtown.
+Meeting in local cafes, the creators developed the festival's name and logo, its aim and awards categories.

-After setting up the enterprise with their own money Kelly, Jordan and Spiros looked for outside sponsorship for the festival.
+After setting up the enterprise with their own money Kelly, Jordan, and Spiros looked for outside sponsorship for the festival.
 Since 2006, the festival's major sponsor has been JVC Professional, donors of filmmaking equipment.
 As a result, the JVC Encouragement Award is presented to a filmmaker showing potential not yet fully realised.
 Cash prizes are offered in the other categories together with bags for audio-visual accessories made by Crumpler and statuettes made by a local arts collective.

-Over the years Newtown Flicks has received grants from City of Sydney and Screen NSW.
+Over the years Newtown Flicks received grants from City of Sydney and Screen NSW.
 It became a national film festival for Australia in 2009.

-Past judges at Newtown Flicks have included critic Garry Maddox, writer Phillip Gwynne, stuntman Grant Page and actors Mark Lee and Genevieve Lemon.
-Design of the statuettes and posters changes with each festival.
+Design of the statuettes and posters changed with each festival.

+After the 2012 festival, Newtown Flicks announced that the organisation was moving into film production.